victor1234/opds-server/README.md

 ## Features
 - Supports OPDS v1.2
 - Opens the Calibre database in read-only mode
+- Prebuilt multi-arch Docker images for amd64 and arm64

 ## Service Endpoints
 - `/healthz` → *liveness probe* (returns `200` if the server process is alive)